 Mohair South Africa Announces Launch of Responsible Mohair Standard (RMS)

-A substantial journey has been travelled to reach this day.
-South Africa is the global leader in mohair production – and Mohair South Africa have pursued the development of Responsible Mohair Standards to drive a sustainable and ethical mohair industry.
+South Africa is the global leader in mohair production.
+Mohair South Africa along with Textile Exchange worked hands-on with stakeholders in the mohair industry, during the development of the Responsible Mohair Standard (RMS).
+The RMS was launched in March 2020 and supports the drive towards a sustainable and ethical mohair industry.

-“It is with a great excitement, that we announce the launch of the Responsible Mohair Standard (RMS), developed by the global non-profit, Textile Exchange”, stated Lindsay Humphreys – General Manager & Head of Sustainability of Mohair South Africa.
+“It is with great excitement, that we announce the launch of the Responsible Mohair Standard (RMS), developed by the global non-profit, Textile Exchange”, stated Lindsay Humphreys, General Manager of Mohair South Africa.

 Sustainable Mohair Production Guidelines were first introduced to the industry in 2009 and have been successfully adopted with 97% of South African mohair farmers complying.
 It was a natural progression for the industry to introduce a global standard, developed in partnership with our market, to ensure farming practices meet the progressive sustainability goals of global brands and retailers.